 The camera used was a Panasonic Lumix GH4 with Lumix G Vario 14-45mm f/3.5-5.6 lens (at 45mm) with an exposure of 1/125 sec at f/10 and ISO 200.
 (And while this particular camera has not been without its issues as it aged, I expect when I photograph Maria next in 2021, it will be with my new Lumix G9.)
 The background was an old, inexpensive muslin backdrop that was suspended and draped from my still falling apart JTL background stands that should be replaced real soon now.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.

-My book Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography with new copies available from Amazon for $22, as I write this.
-Used copies are selling for the hard-to-beat price price of $8.90 and the Kindle version is $19.99 for those who prefer a digital format.
+My book Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography with new copies available from Amazon for $31.04.
+Used copies are selling for the hard-to-beat price price of around five bucks, as I write this and the Kindle version is $19.99 for those who prefer a digital format.